 The Trek Remedy is a nice choice for a lot of riders.
 Those who want a versatile bike but don't demand cutting-edge geometry or the lightest and fastest bike will like this rig.
 The Trek gets it done on all areas of the trail and comes with some pretty impressive components.
 The Remedy charges hard enough and climbs well enough for the majority of riders.
 What this bike lacks in top-end performance, it makes up for with its easy-going attitude and a wide range of terrain on which it is comfortable.
 This agreeable and reliable bike comes with excellent components and should work splendidly for casual and intermediate riders.

-The YT Jeffsy AL Base is a fantastic mid-travel trail bike at an eye-popping price.
-This bike rolls on 29-inch wheels and has 140mm of rear wheel travel.
-The YT is approximately two pounds lighter than the Trek and offers a much more comfortable climbing experience.
-The Jeffsy delivers a fun, predictable, and well-rounded downhill performance.
-The Remedy has a little more travel and handles rowdy and rough terrain more confidently.
-The Jeffsy AL Base sells for $2299 and can be purchased with either 27.5-inch or 29-inch wheels with a shred-ready build kit for the price.
+The YT Jeffsy Base 29 is a fantastic trail bike at an eye-popping price.
+This bike rolls on 29-inch wheels and has 150mm of rear-wheel travel.
+The Jeffsy delivers a fun, predictable, and well-rounded downhill performance with hard-charging capabilities.
+The Jeffsy Base sells for $2299 and can be purchased with either 27.5-inch or 29-inch wheels with a shred-ready build kit for the price.
 If you're on a tight budget but you still want a bike that rips, we don't think it gets much better than the Jeffsy.

 Like the idea of 27.5-inch wheels and 150mm of travel?
 Want to push your limits a little harder?
 The Santa Cruz Bronson is an aggressive and capable all-mountain bike.
 The Bronson offers superior downhill performance compared to the Remedy.
 The Santa Cruz has more aggressive angles, holds up better at high speeds, and is more supportive deep in its suspension.
 The Remedy has better small bump feel and it rides better at slow speeds.
 On the ascent, the Bronson is an efficient climber given how hard it parties on the descent.
 It climbs well without the climb switch and offers a much more supportive pedal platform compared to the Trek.
 The Santa Cruz is a little more expensive compared to the Trek with the similarly equipped model selling for $4199.